 (2) The charges to be paid by consumers for street lighting supplied by the corporation are those specified in Schedule 2.

-5. Application of residential tariffs
+5. Residential tariffs, when applicable

 (1) A consumer is entitled to be supplied on the basis of a residential tariff only if —